leodeslf/leaf/Eloquent_JavaScript.md

 ### Creating nodes

 Some array-like collections returned by `getElementsByTagName` and `childNodes` are _live_.
 That means they are updated when the DOM changes.
 If we want a solid collection of nodes, we can call it from `Array.from`.

 ### Attributes

 We can work with attributes with `getAttribute` and `setAttribute`.
 Commonly used attributes are `class`, `id`, `href`, but we can also create our own attributes, it's recommended to prefix them with `data-` as a good practice.

 ### Layout

 Useful element properties:

-- `offsetWidth` and `offsetHeight` gives the space the element takes up in pixels.
+- The `offsetWidth` and `offsetHeight` gives the space the element takes up in pixels.
 - Similarly, `clientWidth` and `clientHeight` gives the size _inside_ the element, ignoring the border.
 - To get the `top`, `bottom`, `left` and `right` position of an element, use the `getBoundingClientRect` method.
 - Current scroll position can be found with `pageXOffeset` and `pageYOfffset`.